Uncertainty in Bayesian Leave-One-Out Cross-Validation Based Model Comparison

 \subsection{Asymptotic Behaviour as a Function of the Data Size}

-Following the problem setting defined in equations~\eqref{eq_analytic_data_gen_process} and~\eqref{eq_analytic_case_models}, by inspecting the moments in an example case, where a null model is compared to a model with one covariate, we can further draw some interesting conclusions about the behaviour of the moments when $n \rightarrow \infty$, namely: \begin{proposition} Let the problem setting be defined as in equations~\eqref{eq_analytic_data_gen_process} and~\eqref{eq_analytic_case_models}.
-In addition, let $\beta_\Delta \in \mathbb{R}$ be the true effect of the sole non-shared covariate that controls the similarity of the compared models' performance, $\tau^2$ is the model variance, and $\Sigma_\star = s_\star^2 \eye$ is the true residual variance, then \begingroup \allowdisplaybreaks
+Following the setting defined in~\eqref{eq_analytic_data_gen_process} and~\eqref{eq_analytic_case_models}, by inspecting the moments in an example case, where a null model is compared to a model with one covariate, we can further draw some interesting conclusions about the behaviour of the moments when $n \rightarrow \infty$, namely: \begin{proposition} Let the setting be defined as in~\eqref{eq_analytic_data_gen_process} and~\eqref{eq_analytic_case_models}.
+In addition, let $\beta_\Delta \in \mathbb{R}$ be the true effect of the sole non-shared covariate that controls the similarity of the model performances, $\tau^2$ is the model variance, and $\Sigma_\star = s_\star^2 \eye$ is the true residual variance, then \begingroup \allowdisplaybreaks

-\endgroup \end{proposition} \begin{proof} See Appendices~\ref{app_sec_analytic_one_Rel_SD},\, \ref{app_sec_analytic_two_Rel_SD},\, \ref{app_sec_analytic_three_Rel_SD}, and \ref{app_sec_analytic_three_skew}. \end{proof} When $\beta_\Delta=0$, the relative mean of both $\elpdPlain$ and $\elpdHatPlain$ converges to the same non-zero value.
-This result indicates that the simpler, more parsimonious model performs better asymptotically.
+\endgroup \end{proposition} \begin{proof} See Appendices~\ref{app_sec_analytic_one_Rel_SD},\, \ref{app_sec_analytic_two_Rel_SD},\, \ref{app_sec_analytic_three_Rel_SD}, and \ref{app_sec_analytic_three_skew}. \end{proof} When $\beta_\Delta=0$, the relative means of both $\elpdPlain$ and $\elpdHatPlain$ converge to the same non-zero value, that is the simpler, more parsimonious model performs better asymptotically.
 As a comparison, in the non-Bayesian linear regression setting with squared error inspected by \citet{shao1993linear}, both models have asymptotically equal predictive performance with all $\yobs$.
 Similarly, when $\beta_\Delta=0$, the skewness of the error converges to a non-zero value, which indicates that analysing the uncertainty will be problematic also with big data for models with very similar predictive performance (Scenario~1).